silvia-toncelli/computer-science-121/README.md

 # computer-science-121

-Projects from UMass Amherst Computer Science class
+Class Notes from UMass Amherst Computer Science class
-  CS-121: Intro to Problem Solving With Computer Science; Includes class notes and programs written in class as well as projects
+  CS-121: Intro to Problem Solving With Computer Science; Includes class notes and programs written in class (NOT PROJECTS OR EXAMS)